 Writing had been part of my life, yes.
 I worked at the University of Southern California and had free tuition for the master’s creative writing program.
 But I wanted to write complicated literary novels about unhappy families.
 I wrote four of them, all unpublished.
 I see now they weren’t very good, but I didn’t know that at the time.

 Mysteries were what I read for secret pleasure.
 Why not try one since my life had taken such a twist?
 Why police procedurals (mysteries where a law enforcement officer is a protagonist?)

 I’ve always been a cop watcher, trying to decide if it was just one bad apple spoiling the barrel or was the whole barrel spoiled.
 The Santa Monica Police Department offers the Citizen Academy, a 13-session program inviting residents to peer behind the blue curtain.
 I saw two cops parked watching a demonstration I was involved in and recognized them as detectives.

 An idea captured me.
-I’m writing my sixth mystery now; five of them have featured those fictional detectives.
+I’m writing my eighth mystery now; five of them have featured those fictional detectives.

 Another one, Payback, features a patrol officer in the village where I live.

 You can start your writing life at any age.
 I wish I were 25 again, sure.
 All that energy I once had.
 How I’d love to direct it in my writing life.
 I’ve got so many ideas bubbling in my head, places I want to take Mason and Delgado, Stafford, and Holly.
 I can’t focus the way I once did.
 I don’t have the confidence they’ll all get written.

 However, this is the best time in human history to write novels called mysteries.
 That’s the only reason I wish I were 25, really.
 I leave it to real 25-year-olds to live in the world of today.
 I’m not sure I’d survive it.